What are Antioxidants?

 A recent study demonstrated that certain mushrooms have high amounts of glutathione and ergothioneine and are an excellent source of these important and powerful antioxidants.

-The health benefits of antioxidants include the elimination of free radicals, anti aging, enhancing immune function, detoxification, etc.
+The health benefits of antioxidants include the elimination of free radicals, enhancing immune function, detoxification, etc.

 A well balanced diet is the best way to get antioxidant benefits, but there also some herbal supplements can help boost your antioxidant levels.